mhbtz1/mhbtz1/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Matthew Habtezgi.
-I am an undergraduate student at <a href="https://mit.edu">MIT</a> with interests in software engineering and ML / formal methods research.
+I am a computer programmer with interests in software engineering and ML / formal methods research.

 I am currently working as a founding engineer at <a href="https://www.bronco.ai/"> Bronco AI </a> in San Francisco, CA, and formerly have been: